 I was formerly the Human Resources Manager for Staffing and Development at Time Life Inc. (division of Time Warner), so I understand the recruitment side of organizations intimately.
 I created a variety of managed programs including the Time Life employee development-training program, as well as innovative talent acquisition initiatives.
 Later, I worked as the Employer Relations Representative/Career Consultant for The George Washington University Career Center, where I developed relationships with employers from the private, public and government sectors.

 I work with recent college grads, mid career professionals, senior level executives, and re-entry clients.
 My specialty areas are Fortune 500, non-profits, for profits, associations and government.
-I have 20 years experience working with organizations and individuals in the Metro Washington DC area, as well as across the country and internationally.
-Outplacements, workshops, OD Training, Federal Contracts, Myers-Briggs Type Indicator® Certified, Strong Interest Inventory, Firo-B, 360 Degree Feedback assessments.
-I provide phone, Skype and FaceTime sessions, as well as evening and weekend hours.
+I have 20 years experience working with organizations and individuals in the Metro-Washington DC area, NY, California, as well as across the country and internationally.
+Additional information: Group and individualized Outplacements services, workshops, OD Training, Federal Contracts, Myers-Briggs Type Indicator® Certified, Strong Interest Inventory, Firo-B, 360 Degree Feedback assessments.
+I provide phone, Zoom and Skype sessions, as well as evening and weekend hours.